 Listen, also, to your fellow disciples when they point out to you your sin… for the wise listen to good advice with thanksgiving and become wiser.
 A fool despises correction.

 Stay focused.
 Consider writing down a plan for your personal discipleship both as a learner and as a teacher.
 Review periodically, perhaps a few times a year, to evaluate your progress and commitment to this mission.
-Pray for God’s help frequently… “and lo, I am with you always, even to the end of the age.”
+Pray for our Father’s help frequently… “and lo, I am with you always, even to the end of the age.”

 Please reach out to us with questions through our Contact Us page.
 Our intent is to teach you and support you in becoming a disciple, not just to give you a word from the scriptures daily… though that is a great start.